JStivenCM/Aggressive-Anti-AdBlock/README.md

 The script runs automatically when the page loads.
 To customize the modal, edit the `config` object in the script:

 - `checkInterval`: Time in ms between checks (default: `2000`).
+- `ids.watchedAdContainers`: Array of IDs of your legitimate ad containers to monitor (e.g., `['ad-sidebar', 'banner-top']`).
+Essential for catching native blockers.
 - `image.src`: Change the warning image URL.
 - `message.innerText`: Modify the warning text.
 - `reloadButton.innerHTML`: Customize the button text/icon.